Kovah/LinkAce/README.md

 ![Preview Screenshot](https://www.linkace.org/images/preview/linkace_dashboard.png)

 LinkAce is a self-hosted archive to collect links of your favorite websites.
 Save articles to read them later, tools to use them in your next project, or historic content to archive it for the long term.
 LinkAce comes with a lot of features while keeping a clean and minimal interface.
-It wasn't built to manage the bookmarks of your browser but has its very own philosophy.
-My browser bookmarks contain only websites I regularly use and access.
-LinkAce, in contrast, is meant to provide a _long-term_ archive of links to websites, media files or anything else which has a valid URL.
+It provides a long-term archive to store links to websites, media files or anything else with a valid URL.
+The user is able to categorize the added links to be able to find them later, and share lists of links with friends, family or coworkers.
+However, LinkAce should not provide a solution to sync your browser bookmarks.

 #### Feature Highlights